isurumadhushan24572/Resort-Management-System/README.md

 This project was done under,

 * CS304.3 Database Systems (3 credits)
-* I contributed to develop full stack system of the project.
+* I contributed to develop back-end  of the project with developing Triggers.

 ### Table of Contents